 collect payment from the member according to copayment and room and board policies.
 If payment is not made by the 10th day of the month, the facility must send notice to the member by the 11th day of the same month;

-allow the member to manage his finances and/or trust funds.
-The facility must provide assistance to the member in managing his finances only if the member requests assistance in writing;
+allow the member to manage his or her finances and/or trust funds.
+The facility must provide assistance to the member in managing his or her finances only if the member requests assistance in writing;

 refund, within five business days after the member has been discharged, the full balance of the member's personal funds that the facility deposited in an account.
 This applies to copayments and trust funds; and

-inform the member verbally and in writing, before or at the time of admission, of bedhold policies for hospital/nursing facility stays, personal leave, eviction procedures, all available services in the facility, and charges for services not paid by the MCO and/or not included in the facility's basic daily rate.
+inform the member verbally and in writing, before or at the time of admission, of bedhold policies for hospital or nursing facility (NF) stays, personal leave, eviction procedures, all available services in the facility, and charges for services not paid by the MCO and/or not included in the facility's basic daily rate.

 Examples of charges not paid by the MCO could be the destruction of facility property or any additional charges, such as pet deposits.
-Items not required to be provided by the AL provider through the AL facility licensing standards (for example, returned check fees, service deposits) may be charged to the member if listed in the admission agreement.
+Items not required to be provided by the AL provider through the ALF licensing standards (for example, returned check fees, service deposits) may be charged to the member if listed in the admission agreement.
 The MCO may contact Regional Regulatory Services regarding any questionable items charged to the member.

 7251 Facility Reporting and Notification Requirements